-Director of Teacher Communication & Holistic Education: Team Management, Marketing & Media, Festivals, Camp, Waldorf Methods & Curriculum
+Director of Operations: Team/Staff Management, Behavior & Strategies Specialist, Marketing & Media, Festivals, Camp, Waldorf Methods & Curriculum

-Emily Feldman, co-founder of Take Root Forest School and founder of Treehouse Learning.
-Emily has been teaching for over 15 years in both public and private institutions.
+Emily Feldman, co-founder of Take Root Forest Learning Community and founder of Treehouse Learning has been teaching and directing for over 15 years in both public and private institutions.
 She uses progressive educational methodologies, including Waldorf and other cooperative learning models to foster a community of independent, creative thinkers and balanced, well-rounded human beings.
 Emily stepped into the world of education with a desire to create a safe, loving atmosphere – supportive of learning, growing and discovering.
 She sees each child’s true potential and is passionate about encouraging and guiding the children through fun and compelling education.
 This passion led her to build and grow Treehouse Learning from the ground up.
-In co-creating Take Root Forest School, Emily is moving forward, bringing her dreams to life.
+Now, in co-creating and directing Take Root, Emily is moving forward, bringing her dreams to life.

 (She/Her)